AdamDlug/FM-ToDoApp/README.md

 mobile and desktop version

-working theme switch, adding new item witch text on click (circle)
+working theme switch, adding new item with text on click (circle)